+The Principles for Responsible Banking of UNEP Finance Initiative

+Alignment

-The Principles for Responsible Banking of UNEP Finance Initiative Alignment Principle 1: We will align our business strategy to be consistent with and contribute to individuals' needs and society's goals, as expressed in the Sustainable Development Goals, the Paris Climate Agreement and relevant national and regional frameworks.
-Impact & t arget setting Principle 2: ble 2: We will continuously increase our positive impacts while reducing the negative impacts on, and managing the risks to, people and environment resulting from our aktivities, products and services.
+We will align our business strategy to be consistent with and contribute to individuals' needs and society's goals, as expressed in the Principle 1: Sustainable Development Goals, the Paris Climate Agreement and relevant national and regional frameworks

+Impact & target setting

+We will continuously increase our positive impacts while reducing the negative impacts on, and managing the risks to, people and environment resulting from our aktivities, products and services.
 To this end, we will set and publish targets where we can have the most significant impacts.

+Clients & Customers

+We will work responsibly with our clients and our customers to encourage sustainable practices and enable economic activities that Principle 3: create shared prosperity for current and future generations

+Stakeholders

-Clients & ( Customers Principle 3: We will work responsibly with our clients and our customers to encourage sustainable practices and enable economic activities that create shared prosperity for current and future generations.
-Stakehold ers Principle 4: 4: We will proactively and responsibly consult, engage and partner with relevant stakeholders to achieve society's goals.
-Governance & culture Principle 5: rinciple 5: We will implement our commitment to these Principles through effective governance and a culture ot responsible banking.
-Transparency & accountability Principle 6: We will periodically review our individual and collective implementation of these Principles and be transparent about and accountable for our positive and negative impacts and our contribution to society's goals.
+We will proactively and responsibly consult, engage and partner with relevant stakeholders to achieve society's goals.
+Principle 4:

+Governance & culture

+We will implement our commitment to these Principles through effective governance and a culture ot responsible banking

+Transparency & accountability

+We will periodically review our individual and collective implementation of these Principles and be transparent about and accountable Principle 6: for our positive and negative impacts and our contribution to society's goals.
-Raiffeisen Bank International | Sustainability Report 2020

-E Forewords

-Sustainability management Responsible banker Fair partner - Employees Fair partner - Inhouse ecology Sustainability program, GRI and TCFD Index
+Responsible banker Fair partner -Employees Fair partner -Inhouse ecology Engaged citizen

+Find more at:

+www.rbinternational.

+com/en/

+who-we-are/

+facts-figures/

+code-of-conduct.html

-Find more at: www.rbinternational. com/en/ who-we-are/ facts-figures/ code-of-conduct.html The Code of Conduct (CoC) for dealing with customers, business partners and employees, which is applicable Groupwide, is a binding regulatory framework for all employees and, accordingly, is available on the RBI websites in the respective national language.
+The Code of Conduct (CoC) for dealing with customers, business partners and employees, which is applicable Groupwide, is a binding regulatory framework for all employees and, accordingly, is available on the RBI websites in the respective national language.
 It is based on the fundamental Raiffeisen values and is oriented towards the specific requirements of everyday business at home and abroad.
 More information can be found in the chapter on "Governance and Compliance" starting on page 22.